South Asia: Central-West Coastal South Asia

+Central South Asia

+Southern South Asia

+Southern South Asia includes South India, the Maldives, and Sri Lanka, and is predominantly Dravidian.
+Southern South Asia was a hub of global trade in ancient times because of its position in the important Indian Ocean corridor.

+Historically, governments throughout Southern South Asia adopted Sanskrit for public political expression beginning around 300 CE and ending around 1300, resulting in greater integration into the broader South Asian cultural sphere.
+This significantly influenced the languages of the region, making all of the major Dravidian languages except for Tamil highly Sanskritised.
+Tamil influence in the region is quite significant, with prominent empires such as the Chola dynasty taking Tamil culture to Sri Lanka and beyond South Asia, and Sri Lanka having an ancient Tamil minority and a Dravidian-influenced majority language of Sinhala.

 Land and water area

 This list includes dependent territories within their sovereign states (including uninhabited territories), but does not include claims on Antarctica.
 EEZ+TIA is exclusive economic zone (EEZ) plus total internal area (TIA) which includes land and internal waters.

 Society

 Population

-The population of South Asia is about 1.749 billion which makes it the most populated region in the world.
+The population of South Asia is about 1.938 billion which makes it the most populated region in the world.
 It is socially very mixed, consisting of many language groups and religions, and social practices in one region that are vastly different from those in another.